DougReeder/aframe-shader-buildings/README.md

 ### y-proportion-geometry, y-proportion-material
 default: 4

-set these to the same value - this is the height of a story in meters
+set these to the same value - this is the height of a storey in meters

 ### window-width
 default: 0.0 (half the section is window)